drizko/eft-browser-extension/README.md

 # eft-browser-extension
-Escape From Tarkov Price Checker
+Escape from Tarkov Price Checker

 * [About](#about)
 * [Getting Started](#getting-started)